hanwenzhang123/ruby-on-rails-note/README.md

   end

   private

   def set_article
     @article = Article.find(params[:id])
   end

   def article_params
-    params.require(:article).permit(:title, :description)  #require the top level key and the keys you want to use in this instance object end
+    params.require(:article).permit(:title, :description, category_ids: [])  #require the top level key and the keys you want to use in this instance object end

+  def require_same_user
+    if current_user != @article.user && !current_user.admin?
+      flash[:alert] = "You can only edit or delete your own article" redirect_to @article
+    end
+  end

 end